 Not even an arborist knows this answer with certainty.

-But there are ways to know if a tree/branch has a high or low risk of failure.
+Ways to know if a tree/branch has a high or low risk of failure.

 a) Tree ID — Start with the basics; what kind of tree do you have?
 To answer maple isn’t good enough.
 The exact species is better.
 Manitoba maple is far less sturdy than a sugar maple.